Steven-Grevera/ENC4265/Quick_Start_Guide.md

 - [Third Party Images](#image-sources-for-those-not-my-own)

-## Safe Mode Restart Simple Method

-If you can boot into your computer properly to the point of the log in screen, you can access safe mode by doing the following steps.

-1: Right click on the windows icon.

-2: Hold down shift on your keyboard as you click on “Restart”.

-3: You should now be presented with the “Advanced Startup” screen.
-Click on the “Troubleshoot” option.

-4: Click on Startup Settings.

-5: Click on “Restart” as it pops up.

-6: Once the machine has restarted, a series of options will populate the screen for you to choose from.
-You have three options to choose from here and you will type the number of which you intend to use.
-4 for Safe Mode, 5 for Safe Mode with Networking or 6 for Safe Mode With Command Prompt.
-What each does will be listed below these steps.

-7: After typing your selected Safe Mode type, your machine will restart and you will be booted into the Safe Mode of your choice.

 ### Safe Mode (Regular)

 The standard Safe Mode that has the most limited functionality but all normal desktop visuals.